SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 .. image:: ../images/stringSubstring_2x.png
    :align: center

+..
+XXX Fix the figure to match the code listing.

-Because subscripts don't have their own in-memory storage, there's no performance overhead when you create a substring due to copying a portion the original string --- nothing is actually copied.
+Because subscripts don't have their own in-memory storage, you don't have to pay the performance cost of copying a portion the original string.
-This characteristic makes substrings well suited short-term storage, for tasks such as parsing a custom data format to extract the values needed to populate a data structure.
+This characteristic makes substrings well suited for short-term storage, for tasks such as parsing a custom data format to extract the values needed to populate a data structure.
-However, substrings are not suitable for long-term storage of a portion of a string.
+However, substrings are not suitable for long-term storage of portions of a string.
 Substrings re-use the backing storage of the original string, which means the entire original string must be kept in memory as long as any of its substrings are being used.